Directed by James A Contner

 - My God, What Have I Done?: Buffy's expression after finding Katrina's body and beating Spike in the alley.

-- Not-So-Harmless Villain: The Nerd Trio stop being a joke when they kill their first victim.
+- Not-So-Harmless Villain: The Nerd Trio stop being a joke when Warren kills his first victim.

 - Oblivious Guilt Slinging: The Scoobies keep saying things that remind Buffy of what she's up to with Spike, e.g. "We all know you've been tied up" and "You've been going at it too hard, slinging the doublemeat and pounding the big evil."